nutrition | June 23, 2017 | Author: Naturopath

 Legumes and beans such as adzuki, baked, beansprouts, black beans, black-eyed peas, broad beans, cannellini beans, chickpeas, peanuts, pinto beans, sugar snap peas, soy and related products like tofu, miso, soya milk and soy sauce.

-Breakfast Two eggs (cooked anyway), with a side of wilted spinach dressed with olive oil, lemon, salt and pepper.
-A few cherry tomatoes, half an avocado, and a side of fermented sauerkraut or cup of bone broth.
+Two eggs (cooked anyway), with a side of wilted spinach dressed with olive oil, lemon, salt and pepper.
+Cherry tomatoes, half an avocado, fermented sauerkraut or cup of bone broth.

-Dinner 200g grass fed beef marinated in rosemary, garlic, lemon juice, sea salt and pepper.
-Served with a grilled Portobello mushroom and 2 cups of slaw salad made with shredded red cabbage, white cabbage and carrot with an olive oil and lemon juice dressing.
+200g grass fed beef marinated in rosemary, garlic, lemon juice, sea salt and pepper.
+Grilled Portobello mushroom and slaw salad made with shredded red cabbage, white cabbage and carrot, olive oil and lemon juice dressing.

 1 piece of fruit sliced with 1 teaspoon of almond or macadamia nut butter.